-The best thing about this documentary for me was the other people it featured.
+The best thing about the minimalism documentary for me was the other people it featured.

-You hear from authors Sam Harris (Free Will and Waking Up), Dan Harris (10% happier), Patrick Rhone (Enough), Zen habits blogger Leo Babauta and most poignantly (for me at least), from an ex Wall Street broker named AJ.
+You hear from authors Sam Harris (Free Will and Waking Up), Dan Harris (10% happier), Patrick Rhone (Enough), Zen habits blogger Leo Babauta and poignantly, from an ex Wall Street broker named AJ.

-Between them, these guys really get to the heart of what I think minimalism is about: how to reach satisfying levels of profundity and depth everyday in our relationships and our work.
-Levels that, for many of us, remain elusive unless and until we seriously reorganize our lives and priorities.Minimalism isn't about stuff.
+Between them, these guys really get to the heart of what I think minimalism is about: how to reach satisfying levels of depth everyday in our relationships and our work.
+Levels that for many of us, remain elusive unless and until we seriously reorganize our lives and priorities.Minimalism isn't about stuff.
 It's about creating a more meaning rich everyday experience Click To Tweet

-Neuroscientist and author Sam Harris says that we unconsciously wind up measuring ourselves by unattainable yardsticks set by advertisers portraying glam and sexy lifestyles.
-This causes ‘immense amounts of dissatisfaction.’
+Neuroscientist and author Sam Harris says that we tend to wind up measuring ourselves by unattainable yardsticks set by advertisers portraying glam and sexy lifestyles.
+This leads us to experience ‘immense amounts of dissatisfaction.’

-More interestingly, Harris discusses the ruinous effects of the way we use technology now.
-He implies that this is what is feeding our consumerism mindset.
+Harris discusses how the way we use technology now feeds our consumerism mindset.

 “We have this capacity for focus.
-But we are living in a context where we are continually moving from one stimulus to the next, in search of the dopamine experience where we are rewarded by the next email or the next retweet, or with the next thing that comes into our phone rather often.
-I think there is a price we pay for that.
+But we are living in a context where we are continually moving from one stimulus to the next, in search of the dopamine experience… I think there is a price we pay for that.

-Harris mentions meditation as the antidote to ‘high frequency flinches’ caused by smartphone addictions.
+He says that the antidote to ‘high frequency flinches’ caused by smartphone addictions was meditation.

 “We’re ruminating about past and future in a way that keeps us from really connecting with the present moment in a way that values it as good enough.